 Grier's Guide to Cray Wanderers

-The Town: The name comes from the twin villages of St. Mary Cray and St. Paul's Cray, both centuries old but long swallowed up by sprawling London.
+The town: The name comes from the twin villages of St. Mary Cray and St. Paul's Cray, both centuries old but long swallowed up by sprawling London.
 However since 1988, when they weren't allowed to install floodlights at their own ground, they've shared in Bromley.
-They've now finally got the go-ahead for a new ground and hope to move in for the 2021-22 season.
+They hope to move to a new ground at Flamingo Park.

 The ground: Hayes Lane, Bromley, Kent, BR2 9EF.
-Perhaps the most characterful stadium in the league, Hayes Lane retains an old-school charm that is largely lost in non-league grounds.
+Perhaps the most characterful stadium in the league after Lewes, Hayes Lane retains an old-school charm that's largely lost in modern non-league grounds.
 There are good sized, steep concrete terraces on the far side and behind one goal - you can imagine excellent atmospheres for big FA Cup ties back in the days when the competition drew truly big crowds.
-The other end used to have wooden benches at the top of a similar terrace, although that's now been replaced with a modern all-seater stand to keep pace with Bromley's aspirations - they're currently in the playoff zone in the Conference.
+The other end used to have wooden benches at the top of a similar terrace, although that's now been replaced with a modern all-seater stand.

-Crowd: 30 years of ground-sharing isn't ideal for building a big support - a cautionary tale for Ks - and despite their impressive form, their average crowd is just 214.
+Crowd: 30 years of ground-sharing isn't ideal for building a big support - a cautionary tale for Ks - but their fans have remained loyal over the years.
+This season's average is 258.

-Drinking: The ground is in a residential area but with a bit of a detour you can go via The Bricklayers Arms, which looks as though it does hearty food and has Sky Sports on TV.
-It's next door to a small micropub, The Bitter End.
-The easiest place to go is The Richmal Crompton, a large Wetherspoons opposite Bromley South station.
+Drinking: The ground is in a residential area but with a bit of a detour you can go via The Bricklayers Arms, a Shepherd Neame pub with food, Sky Sports and a small outdoor seating area.
+It's next door to a micropub, The Bitter End, which has a focus on cask and craft ale, as well as an extensive gin menu.
+The easiest place to go to is The Richmal Crompton, a large Wetherspoons opposite Bromley South station.

 Food: Again there's not a lot around the ground itself but if coming by train the station is at the bottom end of the High Street so there's plenty of choice.